 Do you want a rewarding career that enables you to serve others and improve lives?
 Working in the nonprofit sector allows you the opportunity to work on behalf of a cause or a mission that is personally significant to you and of great value to society.
 As employment in the nonprofit sector continues to grow, so does the need for qualified, knowledgeable nonprofit management and staff.

 Opportunities for employment in the nonprofit sector abound in a number of "sub-sectors," included among them:

-The median annual wage for social and community managers was $59,970 in May 2012.
+The median annual wage for social and community service managers was $63,530 in May 2015.

 – Bureau of Labor Statistics, U.S. Department of Labor

 Employment of social and community service managers is projected to grow 10 percent from 2014 to 2024.